riceissa/dlw-tutorial-post/post.md

 This section is an official request for feedback from readers of this forum.
-Vipul and I want to make DLW as useful as possible to people who think about effective giving, flow of money in the non-profit world, real-world decision making, and other topics.
+Vipul and I want to make DLW as useful as possible to people who think about effective giving, flow of money in the non-profit world, real-world decision making, and similar topics.
 To help us decide what improvements to prioritize, we would like to hear from you what excites you most about DLW, what you could see yourself using it for, what improvements would make you use it more, and so on.